mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

   - Answering 'yes' to both questions will set up a mapping table with foreign key columns for both tables, creating a many-to-many relationship.
   - Answering 'yes' to any of the questions and 'no' to the other will set up a foreign key column in the appropriate table, creating a one-to-many relationship.
 The column is added to the table on the 'many' side of the relationship.
   - Answering 'no' to both questions will set a unique constraint on a new column so that each record can only be linked to another unique record from the other table, creating a one-to-one relationship.
 - Once questions are answered,  a summary of the system's changes is displayed in a section titled 'Under the Hood.'
+At the same time, a diagram illustrating the structure of the new relationship is displayed next to the questions.
 - Before creating the link, the user will have the chance to rename the new columns or tables.
 Invalid column or table names should display an inline warning and prevent saving.

 ### Scenario 1b: Manually from the 'Table Constraints' settings